7 contracts that an employee should know about

 Introduction

 Entering the workforce is an exciting and challenging venture.
 One of the crucial steps in starting a job is having a thorough understanding of the legal process and contracts that an employee should know about clearly.
-In addition, employees must be familiar with the contracts required to ensure their responsibility and obligation.
+Contracts are a fundamental aspect of any employment agreement.
+They lay out the terms and conditions of the relationship between an employer and an employee, and they also help ensure that both parties understand their rights and responsibilities.
+Therefore, employees must know the contracts required to ensure familiarity with their responsibility and obligation.
 This article will give you brief information about contracts an employee should know about.

 If you are confused about which contracts to prioritize among many agreements under employment law, here is the list for you, which includes: